-Children of ALL ages should be encouraged to read something every day (that can be a book, comic, newspaper or even a cereal packet), there really are no excuses with so many brilliant children’s books around, from board and picture books to junior fiction and young adult titles.
-For me, the excuse that a child doesn’t like to read is not a valid one – they just haven’t found the right reading material for them yet!
+Children of ALL ages should be encouraged to read something every day (that can be a book, comic, newspaper or even a cereal packet).
+There really are no excuses for children not to be reading with so many brilliant children’s books around, everything from board and picture books to junior fiction and young adult titles.
+For me, the excuse that a child doesn’t like to read is not a valid one – they just haven’t found the right reading material for them yet, so keep trying as there will be something out there!

 Jenny Moore is the writer of some fantastic children’s chapter book stories suitable for ages 9-12 years and upwards, featuring time travelling portaloos, angry robot clones and even one where Mummy was caught kissing Santa Claus!
 All her books have humour, adventure and are fun to read.
 In The Misadventures of Nicholas Nabb the author travels back to Victorian London with a homeless child that lives in the sewers beneath the dirty London streets, exploring a darker theme (think of Oliver Twist) but with humour, rats, secrets and a circus.